siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 Error: Bicycles do not have engines.
 ```

-In this example, the Bicycle class violates the Liskov Substitution Principle because it provides an implementation for the startEngine method that doesn’t apply to bicycles.
-If you replace a Vehicle instance with a Bicycle instance, it could lead to errors or unexpected behavior since a bicycle doesn’t have an engine.
+**Issues**

+- **Unexpected Behavior:** Replacing a `Vehicle` instance with a `Bicycle` instance can lead to errors or unexpected behavior, as bicycles do not have engines.

+- **Fragile Code:** The design is fragile and prone to errors, as the base class (`Vehicle`) assumes that all vehicles have an engine, which is not true for bicycles.

 ### Example of Maintaining LSP